 Set up a pop-up tent or a makeshift awning with a large tarp for the perfect spot to play cards, tell scary stories, and enjoy each other’s company.
 Brush up on your rope typing skills and be sure the tarp will shed the moisture in the correct direction.

 The wonder of wool.

-This is the superfood of warm materials.
+This is the superfood of clothing.
 It wicks away moisture and is quick to dry.
 Stock up on wool socks, wool hats, sweaters, and blankets, and be sure to get a dynamite baselayer.
-Check out this guide to the benefits of Merino Wool, and learn how to properly wash wool without shrinking it!
+Check out this guide to the benefits of Merino Wool and learn how to properly wash wool without shrinking it!

 Camp in your car.